Orderly or Disorderly (1981, Abbas Kiarostami)

 image

-Kiarostami’s signature shot:
+Kiarostami’s signature shot, blu edition:

 Anthology films are never great, but are usually at least interesting, so I was surprised when this one started out great.
 But of course it was just front-loaded, and got less great as the other episodes appeared.
 Didn’t realize at the time that the great one was by Ermanno Olmi (a director who, like Ronald Neame yesterday, has done a couple criterion-dvd-released movies that I know nothing about).
 Was less of a straightforward story than the other two – an important-seeming older guy leaves business meeting and boards train with this woman’s help, then sits in the dining car thinking about writing the woman a letter, thinking about falling in love with her, all the while surrounded by other passengers incl. a bunch of army and security guys.
 Doesn’t sound like all that, but I really dug it, balancing the tense (because of the army guys) train ride with the flashbacks and an almost-love story, seemed very beautifully done.